 The Kruger National Park is approximately 2 million hectares, established in 1898 with the major interest of protecting the wildlife of the South African Low Veld.
-Kruger National Park today is unrivalled in wildlife diversity and a world leader in advanced environmental management techniques and policies.
+Kruger National Park today is unrivaled in wildlife diversity and a world leader in advanced environmental management techniques and policies.

-The infrastructures such as roads, waterholes, hides, picnic sites, lodges and rest camps spread through this park to ensure the tourists maximum exposure to the fauna and flora this remarkable reserve offers.
+The infrastructures such as roads, waterholes, hides, picnic sites, lodges, and rest camps spread through this park to ensure the tourists’ maximum exposure to the fauna and flora this remarkable reserve offers.

 Accommodation in Kruger National Park

-Game Viewing in Kruger National park
+Game Viewing in Kruger National Park

-The Kruger National Park is home to a very high concentration of the Big Five (Elephants, Buffaloes, Leopards, Rhinos and Lion).
+The Kruger National Park is home to a very high concentration of the Big Five (Elephants, Buffaloes, Leopards, Rhinos, and Lion).
 And South Africa is very fortunate to have the largest variety of animals in the world.

 Health Tips around Kruger National Park

-The Kruger National Park falls within a malaria infected area and the necessary precautions have to be taken.
+The Kruger National Park falls within a malaria-infected area and the necessary precautions have to be taken.
 Please consult your doctor/chemist before traveling to Kruger National park in South Africa.

 Conservation Fees and Regulations